Using dust to constrain dark matter models: Conclusions

 We post-processed each simulation using \powderday{} \citep{narayanan_powderday_2021} to produce the dust properties, based on the simulated gas particle properties.
 The results presented here use a \dtm{} ratio of 0.4 \citep{dwek_evolution_1998,yajima_observational_2015}, and we confirmed they are not overly sensitive to the precise dust prescription. \powderday{} produces distinct dust properties for each simulation, from which the main results from the dust analysis are as follows.

-\begin{enumerate} \item The different supernova efficiencies produce different dust masses; the fiducial cold dark matter simulation produces the most at $4.56\times10^{7}$ M$_{\odot}$, compared to $1.05\times10^{7}$ M$_{\odot}$ in the fiducial warm dark matter simulation.
+\begin{enumerate} \item The different supernova efficiencies produce different dust masses; the fiducial CDM simulation produces the most at $4.56\times10^{7}$ M$_{\odot}$, compared to $1.05\times10^{7}$ M$_{\odot}$ in the fiducial WDM simulation.
 All dust masses are listed in Table \ref{tab:dust_masses}.

-\item The majority of the dust is always contained within the inner 15kpc of the halo, evident in Figure \ref{fig:dust_hists_all}.
-We see a generally higher dust mass with cold dark matter across much of the halo (Figure \ref{fig:dust_diff}).
-There are regions with obvious differences, which are largely generated by differences in satellite positioning and an extended galactic disk in the warm dark matter simulation.
+\item The majority of the dust is always contained within the inner 15kpc of the halo, evident in Fig. \ref{fig:dust_hists_all}.
+We see a generally higher dust mass with CDM across much of the halo (Fig. \ref{fig:dust_diff}).
+There are regions with obvious differences, which are largely generated by differences in satellite positioning and an extended galactic disc in the WDM simulation.

-\item The dust surface density profiles seen in Figure \ref{fig:dust_surf_dens} show good agreement with the \cite{menard_measuring_2010} scaling relation, $\Sigma_{\text{dust}}\propto r^{-0.8}$, at radii larger than $\sim$20kpc.
-Between 10 to 20kpc, most simulations match reasonably well with the \cite{draine_andromedas_2014} dust observations of M31, though, below these scales, the fiducial cold dark matter simulation has a rising density profile, whereas both warm dark matter simulations and the 5\% cold dark matter simulation have flat density profiles.
+\item The dust surface density profiles seen in Fig. \ref{fig:dust_surf_dens} show good agreement with the \cite{menard_measuring_2010} scaling relation, $\Sigma_{\text{dust}}\propto r^{-0.8}$, at radii larger than $\sim$20kpc.
+Between 10 and 20kpc, most simulations match reasonably well with the \cite{draine_andromedas_2014} dust observations of M31, though, below these scales, the fiducial CDM simulation has a rising density profile, whereas both WDM simulations and the 5 per cent CDM simulation have flat density profiles.

-\item We calculated the Gini coefficient of each dust distribution, masking the inner 15kpc to study the diffuse dust, in Figure \ref{fig:gini_history}.
-We compared the evolution of the dust concentration across all four simulations, finding that a warm dark matter universe produces lower concentrations of dust.
+\item We calculated the Gini coefficient of each dust distribution, masking the inner 15kpc to study the diffuse dust, in Fig. \ref{fig:gini_history}.
+We compared the evolution of the dust concentration across all four simulations, finding that a WDM universe produces lower concentrations of dust.
 The evolution of the dust concentration is impacted more so by the merger history than the supernova efficiency, indicating these sorts of spatial studies can be leveraged by observations of dust around Milky Way-type galaxies.

 \end{enumerate}